 - accepts that quality expert evidence is essential to the effective running of the civil and criminal justice systems

-- reports that many ‘providers’ (that’s probably MoJ-speak for lawyers) say selection of the right expert is critical to the outcome they can achieve for their clients
+- reports that many ‘providers’ (that’s probably MoJ-speak for lawyers) say the selection of the right expert is critical to the outcome they can achieve for their clients

 - recognises that the expert witness community is a broad and disparate body and encompasses a range of motivations for undertaking forensic work

-- explains that the existing pressures that tend to restrict the supply of experts willing to undertake publicly funded work has pushed cost control behind more pressing concerns over quality and supply of experts.
+- explains that the existing pressures that tend to restrict the supply of experts willing to undertake publicly funded work have pushed cost control behind more pressing concerns over quality and supply of experts.

 The MoJ also notes that: